Muhammad786Aqib/BurGerBuilderAppBasic/README.md

 Project is set up with the following key technologies and tools:

 React: A JavaScript library for building user interfaces.

-React Router: A routing library for React applications.
+React Router: A routing library for React applications

 Axios: A promise-based HTTP client for making network requests.

 Webpack: A static module bundler for modern JavaScript applications.

 Babel: A JavaScript compiler for converting modern JavaScript code into code that can run in older environments.

 ESLint: A linter tool for identifying and fixing problems in your JavaScript code.

 Jest: A testing framework for JavaScript code.
-And more!

 Getting Started
 To get started with this project, follow these steps: